On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Conclusion Discussion

 Moreover, we extended the model to polychromatic sources of few, sufficiently distinct emitted energy levels.
 Due to the flexibility of the algebraic approach, this can be done by a simple weighted sum of the operators of distinct energy levels of a radioactive gamma ray source like Cobalt-60, requiring hardly any additional effort over the monochromatic case, but larger computational time.

-The necessary time is one of the largest challenges of the method.
-Just as in CT reconstruction methods, for images of appropriate resolution the weight matrix is large which results in slow convergence.
-In further work, it will be interesting to apply other algorithms than the nonlinear conjugate gradient iteration that are suited for the total variation minimization in order to speed up the method.

-The physical limitations of the method reveal bottlenecks at two points in the reconstruction, namely \begin{enumerate} \item the quality of the prior obtained from the initial CT step, which influences the consistency between $\mathcal{T}_1$ and its linearization $\mathcal{L}_1^{\tilde{n}_e}$ and may produce artifacts in the solution of $\mathcal{L}_1^{\tilde{n}_e} f = g_1$ and \item the magnitude of the additional parts of the spectrum, i.e. mostly $g_2$, which increases the noise level in the CST step. \end{enumerate} Both aspects are influenced by the nature of the object.
-In particular, in our simulations we experienced that both the prior from CT and the final reconstructions suffer in quality when an object is large or made up of material of high electron density in large parts, or both.

-A physical dimension that was still omitted in the simulations is the physical size of the detectors.
-Up to now, we modeled the radiation detectors as singular points, which is actually unrealistic.
-For photons with larger incident angles at the detector, this may lead to inaccuracies of our model and a more complete study will be necessary in the future.
-In general, the imperfections of the detectors and their size lead to an alteration of the measurement which is usually modeled by convolutions with point spread functions.
-This will be incorporated in our algorithm in future works and it is expected to reduce the accuracy of the image reconstruction.
+Just as in algebraic reconstruction methods in CT, for images of appropriate resolution the projection matrix is large.
+Hence, computational time must be taken into account as a relevant factor in real-time applications.
+Our discussion of physical limitations of the method revealed two further bottlenecks in the method.
+The quality of the prior obtained from the initial CT step is crucial as it influences the consistency between $\mathcal{T}_1$ and its linearization $\mathcal{L}_1^{\tilde{n}_e}$.
+Further, the comparison of iron and aluminium phantoms showed how a larger density also effects the total numbers of once or twice scattered photons and hence the reconstruction quality.
+The size of a scanned object and the densities of materials in it therefore have a major influence on the image quality.

-In future work, it would be interesting to apply the method to e.g. Monte-Carlo simulated or entirely real data to validate the model.
-Further, the algorithm could be extended to the 3D case which we avoided up to now due to the expected large computational time.
-The extension to 3D seems to be promising as similar smoothness properties of the data were proved in \cite{Rigaud19}.
-The design of efficient algorithms for this case will be a core aspect of our future research.
+Future work will be dedicated to apply the method to e.g. Monte-Carlo simulated or real data from a scanner to validate the model.
+Further, the model will be improved by incorporating the physical size of source and detectors in order to approach a realistic setting.
+In the same spirit, the algorithm can be extended to the 3D case, as Compton scattering is naturally a three-dimensional process.
+The extension to 3D appears promising though computationally more difficult, since similar smoothness properties of the spectral data were proven in \cite{Rigaud21}.